JuliaData/DataFrames.jl/CONTRIBUTING.md

 "DOCSTRING TEST"
 ```
 ````
 A doctest needs to match an interactive REPL including the `julia>` prompt.
-To run doctests you need to make `doctest=true` inside the `docs/make.jl` directory and run `julia make.jl` from the `/docs` directory.
+To run doctests run `julia make.jl` from the `/docs` directory.

 It is recommended to add the header `# Examples` above the doctests.